Expectations for the operating segments

 Group Headquarters & Group Services

 At Group Headquarters & Group Services, we will stay focused over the next two years on our ongoing efficiency enhancement measures, with which we are further optimizing our structures, especially within Group Services.
 We will also continue to focus on implementing our cost-cutting measures.
 This will primarily involve reallocating human resources, bundling standardized processes for the Group, and enhancing the value of our real estate portfolio by means of innovative space and workplace concepts.
+In this context, we are constantly working to optimize office space and capacities in the Group, benefiting from existing technical solutions that make it easier for our employees to organize their own place of work flexibly between home or the office.
+In this way, the same desks can be used by multiple employees at different times.
+In addition, this flexibility has also worked in our favor throughout the current pandemic, where the situation with workstations has had to be adapted frequently and at short notice.
 As these cost cuts will put us in a position to offer our services more cost-effectively, the operating segments stand to benefit from them as well.
-Against the backdrop of the pandemic, we are working on flexible concepts that will enable us to adjust our capacities at short notice to take account of current developments.

 In the coming years, too, our Board of Management department Technology and Innovation will drive not only the development of innovative technologies, products, and services, but also IT standardization and the ongoing establishment of centralized production platforms.
-Major areas of capital expenditure in the years 2021 and 2022 will include technology development, the implementation of our IT strategy, and security.
-We expect this to reduce overheads and capital expenditure, driven by IT operating costs and by the ongoing standardization of IT infrastructure and platforms.
+Major areas of capital expenditure in the years 2022 and 2023 will include technology development, the implementation of our IT strategy, and security.
+We expect this to reduce overheads and capital expenditure, driven by IT operating costs and by the ongoing standardization of IT infrastructure and platforms, mainly through cloudification, automation, and retiring.

 In the long term, these savings will help the Group finance its innovation endeavors.
-We are focusing innovation topics, such as development of the new 5G mobile communications standard and network slicing, evolution of a proprietary smart system for the voice control of Deutsche Telekom products and services, and introduction of a uniform operating system for the routers marketed by the Group.
+We are focusing innovation topics, such as network slicing, Open Radio Access Network (O-RAN), applications based on the new 5G mobile communications standard, evolution of a proprietary smart system for the voice control of Deutsche Telekom products and services, and introduction of a uniform operating system for routers marketed by the Group.
 Technological innovations will serve to safeguard the network and technology leadership of our Germany and Europe operating segments in the long term and to evolve the campus networks, which are designed to improve the integrated automation of our international industrial customers’ production processes.
 Ultimately, every one of our investment projects revolves around enhancing the customer experience.